 Baddinsgill Round Hill Race

-Now it's 6th year and still only £5 entry!
+Now in it's 7th year and still only £5 entry!

 Full and latest details can be found at http://www.caac.org.uk/Baddinsgill_Round